muhammad-sayed-mahdy/CircularTicTacToe/README.md

 # CircularTicTacToe
-A small desktop game like normal tic tac toe but more complex and has a lot of winning cases
+A small desktop tic-tac-toe game played on a circle and has a lot of winning cases

 ## Winning Cases: